Move to Austria

-Moving to Austria is much easier if you are an EU or EEA citizen, especially since you do not need a visa, residence or work permit.
+Moving to Austria is much easier if you are an EU or EEA citizen because you do not need a visa, residence or work permit.
 If you come from a non-EU/EEA country, you have to apply for a visa.
-There are temporary work permits which are valid for one year only, a work permit which is valid for two years or an unlimited work permit which is valid for five years.
+There are temporary work permits valid for one year, a two-year work permit and an unlimited work permit, which is valid for five years.
 You can find more information about how to apply for these permits and how to deal with the authorities under Visa & Work Permits in Austria.

-One of the main reasons to move to Austria is the generally high level of prosperity, impeccable transportation network and affordable childcare and education.
-Also in the Better Life Index of the Organisation for Economic Cooperation and Development (OECD) 82% of Austrians stated that they are happy and satisfied with their job and family in Austria.
+One of the main reasons to move to Austria is the high level of prosperity, impeccable transportation network and affordable childcare and education.
+Also, in the Better Life Index of the Organization for Economic Cooperation and Development (OECD), 82% of Austrians said they’re happy and satisfied with their job and family in Austria.

 Visa & Work Permits

-If you need a visa for Austria, you have to provide your biometric data and therefore make an appointment at an application center to have your fingerprints taken.
+If you need a visa for Austria, you have to make an appointment at an application center to have your fingerprints taken and provide your biometric data.
 Once your biometric data and information in your application form is stored in the Visa Information System (VIS), it may be used for 5 years.

-If you would like to have additional private health insurance, you can get many extras like elective doctors, better visiting hours and private hospital rooms.
+You can also pay for additional private health insurance, which gives you elective doctors, better visiting hours and private hospital rooms.

-Every Austrian has health insurance - depending on employment, self-employment, unemployment benefit or pension.
-If you take up a job, school or university in Austria, you are automatically covered by health insurance.
-In addition, you will receive an e-card which you must show at every visit to the doctor.
+Every Austrian has health insurance.
+If you have a job or go to school or university in Austria, you are automatically covered by health insurance and have an e-card you need to show when you visit the doctor or use any medical service.

 Banks & Taxes

 Opening a bank account in Austria is very easy.
-You only need a passport or equivalent documents.
+You only need a passport or equivalent identification papers.